atiris/gomshal/README.md

 ## Notes

-📝 I was inspired by the [node-google-shared-locations](<https://github.com/Vaelek/node-google-shared-locations>) repository.
+📝 I was inspired by the [node-google-shared-locations](<https://github.com/Vaelek/node-google-shared-locations>) repository in which I am a contributor.
 I could no longer simply modify this library without significantly affecting the core library architecture, so I created a new one from the very beginning.
+Compared to the previous library, this library contains significant expansions, but it is also larger and more resource-intensive.

 Created in Slovakia 🇸🇰